TheOdinProject/curriculum/javascript/project_apis.md

-# Project: Putting Google Maps Onto Your Site
+# Project: Putting Google Maps Onto Your Site with Javascript

 In this simple project, you'll interact with one of the most ubiquitous APIs out there: Google Maps.
 It has TONS of really cool functionality (you can basically make a map that does anything you want) but here we'll just get some more experience with placing an API object on a page.
 You'll get some practice with reading API documentation, because we won't tell you how to do what you need to do here.